marcellomontemagno/marcellomontemagno.github.io/_posts/2015-02-24-A-free-static-simple-blog-using-jekyll .md

 - navigate into the _posts folder
 - create a new file with the following naming convention YEAR-MONTH-DAY-title.md
 - write your post using Markdown plain text formatting syntax
+- refresh your browser at http://localhost:4000, changes should be displayed

 ### Is learning Markdown worth it?
-I simply want to write some simple content?
+I only care about contents!

 That's all you need to know trough an example: